New Student Guide

 Congratulations on choosing Seneca to get you started with an exciting career in information and communications technology.

 Now that you’ve been accepted to your chosen program and registered with the school, it’s almost time to get down to work.
-But there’s some important information that we want you to have before you get started with your Winter 2019 semester.
+But there’s some important information that we want you to have before you get started with your Summer 2019 semester.

 Prepare yourself for the upcoming semester by attending an academic orientation session!
 Your Academic Adviser will be happy to answer any questions you might have as a new student starting in the School of ICT.